GetStream/stream-video-android/README.md

 - [ ] Camera controls
 - [ ] Audio & Video filters
 - [ ] Picture of the video stream at highest resolution
+- [ ] Review foreground service vs backend for some things like screensharing etc

 ## 💼 We are hiring!